dijeesh/dijeesh.github.io-bak/_posts/2017-08-05-AWS-quicksight-access-to-RDS-in-private-subnet.md

 Quicksight will connect to EC2 instance and HaProxy Service running on EC2 instance will forward the traffic to RDS in Private subnet.

 <br>
+Note : Lock down all other connections to the EC2 instance.

 Enjoy the power of data visualization !!